TusharW4ni/cs6320-project/voice-to-notion/README.md

 1. Run `npm run dev`
 1. In the website go to the settings page and put in `Notion API key`.

-# To Access Generaeted Code
+# To Setup Generaeted Code Feature

 1. Split terminal.
 In one, navigate to voice-to-notion, and in the other, navigate to scraping-notion-docs
 1. Run the following commands in both terminals:
    `export GOOGLE_API_KEY="(your google api key)"` `export NOTION_API_KEY="(your notion api key)"`
-1. run the chromadb server inside scraping-notion-docs directory with the following command `chroma run --path ./chroma_db_default_embeddings_google`
+1. run the chromadb server inside scraping-notion-docs directory with the following command:
+   `chroma run --path ./chroma_db_default_embeddings_google`
 1. run `npm run dev` in the voice-to-notion directory